-service receiver Interference Protection Criteria as defined by I/N of 9.5 dB, and an ad-hoc FWCC path loss model.
+&lt;sup>100 See FWCC March 13, 2018 Ex Parte, at 21.
+The contours of Figure 2 are computed based on these parameters: unlicensed device power spectral density of 20.23 dBm/MHz, fixed service receiver bandwidth of 30 MHz, fixed service receiver Interference Protection Criteria as defined by I/N of 9.5 dB, and an ad-hoc FWCC path loss model.
 Id. at 23.
 The shapes of these contours have been idealized and dubbed in the industry as keyhole shape because of the resemblance to upside down keyhole.

-100 Fade margin is defined as the difference, in decibel, between received signal strength level and receiver sensitivity.
+&lt;sup>101Fade margin is defined as the difference, in decibel, between received signal strength level and receiver sensitivity.
 See George Kizer, Digital Microwave Communication, 560 (2013).